ppitonak/zabava/README.md

 zabava
 ======

-o com to je x y z
+o com to je a b c